Data as Culture: Open Day 16 March

 Merkske published Text Trends: Though Text Trends, Martin John Callanan deals with the spectacularization of information.
 Using Google data he explores the vast search data of its users.
 An animation takes the content generated by search queries and reduces this process to its essential elements: search terms vs. frequency searched for over time, presented in the form of a line graph, 16 of which are reproduced in this book.

-Though Text Trends, Martin John Callanan deals with the spectacularization of information.
-Using Google data he explores the vast search data of its users.
-An animation takes the content generated by search queries and reduces this process to its essential elements: search terms vs. frequency searched for over time, presented in the form of a line graph, 16 of which are reproduced in this book.
+Text Trends, an animation which takes the content generated by search queries and reduces this process to its essential elements: search terms vs. frequency searched for over time, presented in the form of a line graph.

 Top